cmolodo/covid-19/README.md

 Data for LA County not reported from 2020-07-03 through 2020-07-06, as they took the system offline to improve the data processing systems.

 Hospitalization data not updated on LA public health dashboard after 2020-07-23.
 Hospitalization numbers taken from California public health dashboard, which includes per-county hospitalization counts.

+Data for 2020-12-24 not provided due to Christmas holiday.
+Cumulative case and death numbers interpolated from 12-23 and 12-25 data, daily case and death numbers then calculated based on cumulative.

 #### Orange County
 https://www.ochealthinfo.com/phs/about/epidasmt/epi/dip/prevention/novel_coronavirus